aspax/aspax.github.io/index.md

 If you need something else, please let me know and maybe I can do it, or better yet, feel free to do it yourself and notify me so I can list it here.

-### Developing additional source handlers
+### Developing additional plugins
-Each source handler npm should be named 'aspax-xyz-handler', where 'xyz' is the file extension it refers to.
+Each plugin npm should be named `aspax-xyz-handler`, where `xyz` is the file extension it refers to.

-Each npm should export a `compile()` method with this signature (see example [here](https://github.com/icflorescu/aspax-coffee-handler/blob/master/plugin.coffee)):
+Each plugin npm should export a `compile()` method with this signature (see example [here](https://github.com/icflorescu/aspax-coffee-handler/blob/master/plugin.coffee)):

 {% highlight js %}